- Meet the Team

 1501 avenue McGill College

 Enclosed in this Portfolio Managers’ notes, we present BMO Nesbitt Burns’ latest portfolio strategy report to give you an update on equity markets and our strategist’s perspective.
-In addition, we have included an article discussing the recent volatility in equity markets.
+In addition, we have included an article discussing how stimulus and low inflation continues to support financial markets.

-We also attached, in pdf format, an article on Microsoft, one of our core holdings in the Technology sector which continues to perform very well.
+We also attached, in pdf format, an article on Costco, one of our core holdings in the Food Retail sector which continues to perform very well.

-We hope that you have been enjoying your summer.
-We take this opportunity to remind you that we are here to help if you have any questions or would like to review your investment portfolio or your financial plan.
+We are here to help if you have any questions or would like to review your investment portfolio or your financial plan.

 Stock Research of Interest